 As with many places in China people keep strong bars over their windows to keep burglars out.
-Some cities have started to outlaw them since they become a major hazard in the event of a fire since they make it more hard to escape as well as enter.
+Some cities have started to outlaw them since they become a major hazard in the event of fire since they make it harder to escape as well as enter.

-In typical European style Macau contains lots of small squares interspersed within the city where people can sit enjoy the relaxed atmosphere.
-Here in Barra Square there are many old banyan trees which provide much-needed shade on a warm afternoon like this.
+In typical European style, Macau contains lots of small squares interspersed within the city where people can sit and enjoy the relaxed atmosphere.
+Here in Barra Square, there are many old banyan trees which provide much-needed shade on a warm afternoon like this.